 Lecturer Recruitment Guidelines

-The information on this page is specific to lecturer pools and should be used to supplement the information in the search guide and checklists.
+The information on this page is specific to lecturer pools that utilize the pool recruitments features launched in January 2025 and should be used to supplement the information in the search guide and checklists.
+Those managing other types of pool recruitments (e.g., postdoc pools) may also find the guidance on this page helpful.
 Please refer to the Non-Senate Search Guide for a comprehensive list of academic recruitment policies.

 Hiring Guidelines